-- The next NASCAR Sprint Cup Series race is the FedEx 400 benefiting Autism Speaks at Dover International Speedway on Sunday, June 3, televised live on FOX and broadcast live on the Motor Racing Network and SiriusXM NASCAR Radio at 12:30 p.m.
-Eastern Time.
+- The 13th race of the 2015 Sprint Cup Series season is the FedEx 400 benefitting Autism Speaks at Dover International Speedway on Sunday, May 31, 2015, which is scheduled to be televised live on FOX Sports 1 beginning at 1 p.m.
+Eastern Time and broadcast live on the Motor Racing Network and SiriusXM NASCAR Satellite Radio, channel 90.

 PAUL MENARD QUOTE:

 "We had a fast car tonight.
 Justin (Alexander, crew chief) and the guys made great adjustments all week.
 Fuel mileage definitely won out there at the end.
 We had a solid car and were on the way to a good finish in the Serta/Menards Chevy."

 Late-Race Strategy Earns Ryan Newman and Quicken Loans Team a 6th-Place Finish